harshakokel/JA-Walk-ER/documentation/source/user_guide/index.rst

     Refer to the Doteditor github_ page for issues in dependencies.

-Run the Walk-ER GUI, using following command:
+Run the JA-Walk-ER GUI, using following command:

->>> python /src/walkergui.py
+>>> python /src/jawalkergui.py

 This should pop up the Walk-ER GUI.
 You can now create the ER model for your data set.
 The GIF below displays how to add nodes & edges to create a simple ER diagram and view the modes.
 Target variables are to be highlighted in blue and important variables are highlighted in red. **It is necessary to have a target variable to view the modes.**